Our Board members

 Board Member

-Norbert brings to the JFF Board a wealth of experience with ophthalmic equipment through his training as a precision engineer and experience work with Carl Zeiss in Germany, Hong Kong, Macau and Melbourne.
+Norbert brings to the JFF Board a wealth of experience with ophthalmic equipment through his training as a precision engineer and experience working with Carl Zeiss in Germany, Hong Kong, Macau and Melbourne.

 Read more